-No one starts a business only for it to fizzle out and die, but scaling a startup is fraught with risk.
+No one starts a business only for it to fizzle out and die, but starting a business is always risky.

-There are three major risks to startups as they scale: execution, technology, and the market.
-I’ve experienced all three.
-With each risk comes its own challenges and opportunities.
+There are three major types of business risk for startups as they scale: execution, technology and the market.
+I’ve experienced all three, and with each comes its own challenges and opportunities.

 How fast should you grow?
 How much money will it take?
 How many management layers do you need?
 How do you battle churn?
 How do you innovate against juggernauts and ankle biters alike?
 The quickest, most iterative part of your business needs to be the part where strategy meets execution.

 But if you overcorrect, you’re doomed.
 It’s a delicate balancing act, and only you can figure it out for your business.
 Pay attention to expenses and gross margins.
 Make sure your investment ratios are comfortable — for you, not based on some random comparison to like companies.
 Is your research and development investment right?
 Is your go-to-market investment at the correct pace?

 It’s important for startups to nail their foundational execution, but also to continually expose what I call growth levers.
 These ensure that when one bet fails, or a hiccup happens, you’ve got other plays well drafted and in the lab.
 You need to always be innovating your business model and approach to avoid these inevitable types of business risk.

 Technology risk for startups cuts both ways.
 There can be internal issues — missed deadlines, broken roadmaps, haywire API scripts, cyberattacks, staff departures, etc. There can also be external problems caused by dependencies on programming languages, integrations and open source technology, or by innovations that disrupt the technology markets you rely on.

 It’s tricky to use technology to meet customer demand, deliver a value proposition that has staying power and stay true to your differentiation all at the same time.
 That’s why this is such a big business risk for startups.